microsoft/vision-ai-developer-kit/samples/research/onnxruntime-sample/README.md

 # Develop and deploy an IoT Edge module OnnxRuntimeModule

-Use this IoT Edge solution to build and deploy an ONNX Runtime module to detect objects by a Tiny YOLOv2 ONNX model.
+onnxruntime-sample IoT Edge solution sample is used to demo how to build and deploy an ONNX Runtime module.
+This sample will input camera preview RTSP stream, detect objects by a Tiny YOLO V2 ONNX model, and save the detection result result.jpg to the /data/misc/qmmf folder.

 ## Setup Build Environment